EBS Symposium: Innovation Fair

 At the innovation Fair, participants of the EBS Symposium take part in innovative works and ideas as well as enter into a dialogue with the presenting company.
 The fair offers the companies the opportunity to exhibit their products, conduct market research, and find common grounds with other exhibitors.
 The spectrum ranges from companies in the automotive industry to manufacturers of TVs.

 Start Up Pitches

 Although the Symposium is a more traditional event, it has recognized a need for ‘adapting to change’.
 Entrepreneurship plays a significant role ate EBS University and should therefore also have its place at the Symposium.
 For this reason, the ‘Start-up Pitch Battle’ was introduced in 2021.
 The ‘Start-up Pitch Battle' gives 8 start-ups from different sectors a stage to pitch their business ideas to a jury and audience.
 They have 5 minutes to convince the jury, which consists of renowned Start Up founders and business angels, of their idea and get the chance to win the prize money and most important, receive constructive feedback from experienced founders.

 Former Speakers

-The EBS Symposium has been honored to welcome well-known public figures such as:
+Speakers and Guests at the EBS Symposium have included: